david03130/david03130/README.md

 ## Hey there!👋

-#### I'm David, a full-stack developer that loves working with C# and JavaScript!
+#### I'm David, a full-stack developer that loves working with C# and TypeScript!
-This is my second year studying app development.
-I've worked with various programming languages and technologies: C#, Java, JavaScript, Dart, SQL, etc.
+I've worked with various programming languages and technologies: C#, TypeScript, Java, JavaScript, Dart, SQL, etc.

 ### My Blog Posts
 coming soon... 👀